-Members of the U.S. House of Representatives and the U.S. Senate are expected to take steps to reconsider the DREAM Act this week, so my e-mailbox is filling up with news flashes and action alerts from both supporters and opponents of the bill.
+Members of the U.S. House of Representatives and Senate are expected to take steps to reconsider the DREAM Act this week.

 Educators in Illinois are wrestling with what a strong bilingual education should look like in implementing the state's new mandate to provide bilingual education in preschool.

 New York State has released guidance for how to implement "response to intervention" that includes considerations for using the educational approach with English-language learners.